-- (d) to coordinate public education activities designed to mobilize public support for faith-based and community nonprofit initiatives through volunteerism, special projects, demonstration pilots, and public-private partnerships; - (e) to encourage private charitable giving to support faith-based and community initiatives; - (f) to bring concerns, ideas, and policy options to the President for assisting, strengthening, and replicating successful faith-based and other community programs; - (g) to provide policy and legal education to State, local, and community policymakers and public officials seeking ways to empower faith-based and other community organizations and to improve the opportunities, capacity, and expertise of such groups;
+(d) to coordinate public education activities designed to mobilize public support for faith-based and community nonprofit initiatives through volunteerism, special projects, demonstration pilots, and public-private partnerships;

+(e) to encourage private charitable giving to support faith-based and community initiatives;

+(f) to bring concerns, ideas, and policy options to the President for assisting, strengthening, and replicating successful faith-based and other community programs;

+(g) to provide policy and legal education to State, local, and community policymakers and public officials seeking ways to empower faith-based and other community organizations and to improve the opportunities, capacity, and expertise of such groups;

-- (h) to develop and implement strategic initiatives under the President's agenda to strengthen the institutions of civil society and America's families and communities; - (i) to showcase and herald innovative grassroots nonprofit organizations and civic initiatives; - (j) to eliminate unnecessary legislative, regulatory, and other bureaucratic barriers that impede effective faith-based and other community efforts to solve social problems: - (k) to monitor implementation of the President's agenda affecting faith-based and other community organizations; and - (l) to ensure that the efforts of faith-based and other community organizations meet high standards of excellence and accountability.
+(h) to develop and implement strategic initiatives under the President's agenda to strengthen the institutions of civil society and America's families and communities;

+(i) to showcase and herald innovative grassroots nonprofit organizations and civic initiatives;

+(j) to eliminate unnecessary legislative, regulatory, and other bureaucratic barriers that impede effective faith-based and other community efforts to solve social problems;

+$({\bf k})$ to monitor implementation of the President's agenda affecting faith-based and other community organizations; and tees, task forces, or interagency groups. (b) The White House OFBCI shall have a staff to be headed by the Assistant to the President for Faith-Based and Community Initiatives.
+The White House OFBCI shall have such staff and other assistance, to the extent permitted by law, as may be necessary to carry out the provisions of this order.
+The White House OFBCI operations shall begin no later than 30 days from the date of this order.

+(l) to ensure that the efforts of faith-based and other community organizations meet high standards of excellence and accountability.